 This course provides an introduction to the field of logistics.
 Major topics include transportation analysis, facility location, inventory and warehousing, storage and material handling analysis, and information management and cost control.
-PREREQUISITE: Business 251/252
+PREREQUISITE: Business 251/252 Three hours a week

 371 ENTREPRENEURSHIP AND NEW VENTURES